apache/tvm/docs/langref/relay_expr.rst

 function or returned by a function, as function expressions evaluate to closures (see the `Closures`_ subsection), which are values like tensors and tuples.

-See :py:class:`~tvm.relay.expr.Function` for the definition and documentation of function nodes.
+See :py:class:`~tvm.relay.function.Function` for the definition and documentation of function nodes.

 Syntax
 ~~~~~~